hanabi/hanabi.github.io/README.md

   * The end-game has not started yet (see the *End-Game Threshold*).
   * You know that someone else will have to discard in the future.
   * There is only one more useful card in the deck and all of the useful cards in your hand are of the same suit as that card.
 This is known as *Same-Suit Principle*.
 For example:
-    * You have two cards clued in your hand that you know to be yellow 3 and yellow 5.
+    * You have two cards clued in your hand that you know to be red 3 and red 5.
-    * The only useful cards left in the deck are two yellow 2's.
+    * The only useful cards left in the deck are two red 2's.
-    * Here, there is no reason for you to stall, since the yellow 3 will NOT be played sooner if you stall.
+    * Here, there is no reason for you to stall, since the red 3 will NOT be played sooner if you stall.

 ### The Distribution Clue